Current Research | Overview

 Vascular malformations are defects in the architecture and function of arteries, veins, capillaries and lymphatic vessels.
 The malformations can be familial or sporadic, and are often associated with tissue overgrowth, deformity and infections.
 We focus on capillary malformations (CM), which consist of excessive and abnormal capillary/venule-like vessels.
 CMs are often on the face and are referred to in lay terms as port-wine stains.
-Sturge-Weber syndrome (SWS) is a rare neurological disorder that is strongly associated with CM.
-In addition to port-wine stains, excessive abnormal vessels are found on the surface of the brain and are thought to contribute to the neurologic deficits in children with SWS.
+Sturge-Weber syndrome (SWS) is a rare neurological disorder in which excessive abnormal vessels akin to CM are found on the surface of the brain, and are thought to contribute to the neurologic deficits in SWS.

 We also study endothelial plasticity in cardiac valves.
 We showed that valve endothelial cells from aortic, pulmonic and mitral valves can recapitulate processes that occur during valve development such as endothelial to mesenchymal transition (EndMT).
 We propose that the EndMT-competent cells along the valve endothelium are valve progenitor cells and that their job is replenish the valve interstitial cells on an as-needed basis throughout adult life and possibly during valve disease.